 Assessment and recording

 Teachers assess the children’s work in PSHE by making informal judgements as they observe them during lessons or within the school during less formal learning activities.
 We have clear expectations of what the pupils will know, understand and be able to do at the end of each key stage often linked to individual EHCP’s.
-These observations and link into the social progress assessments that is undertaken twice yearly via the assessment tools outlined in the curriculum procedure.
+These observations and link into the social progress assessments that is undertaken twice yearly via the assessment tools outlined in the curriculum procedure..
 Progress is also tracked their TLG’s taken from the Golden Thread documents- data is collected three times per year from these documents across the school. to assess, show progress and highlight gaps.
 The TLG targets are often linked to PSHE outcomes.

 Resources